mhs-rajaei/DRY/README.md

 ##### Pointers must match to the anchors

-##### Select appropriate types for merge, We can't merge list with string or string with dict and etc.

 Priority in multiple pointers is: from newest to oldest, As Example:
 ```yaml
 key_name(&anchor_1):